CSCfi/bastion/README.md

 ```
 $ ssh -D 1080 bastion
 ```
 Now we have to configure our browser's proxy setting.
-In firefox, We will tick Manual proxy configuration.
+In Firefox, We will tick Manual proxy configuration.
 We will only put "localhost" in the SOCKS Host field and port 1080.
 We will not touch any other field.
 We need also set Firefox to use the DNS through that proxy.